 Unlike a child’s parents and certain other people prescribed in statute, a grandparent does not have an automatic reply to apply for a child arrangements order (unless they happen to qualify under one of the prescribed conditions).
 Rather, they first have to be granted the leave of the court to apply.

 Child arrangements orders were introduced through the Children and Families Act 2014, and replicate the same functions as the contact and residence orders that they replaced.
-A child arrangements order sets out where a child lives or the contact they have with any person (or both).
+A child arrangement order sets out where a child lives or the contact they have with any person (or both).
 When determining whether to make, vary, or discharge such an order, a court’s “paramount consideration” is the welfare of the child.
 While child arrangement orders can be made for a child or young person aged under 18 years, unless there are exceptional circumstances they cannot be made to have effect after a child reaches the age of 16 years old.

 “Grandparents are playing increasingly important roles in children’s lives, and research has shown that they’re having a positive impact – particularly on adolescents and when families are going through difficult times,” she said.